Austria to Spain – Part 4: Spain

 We drove from Vienna to Javea in 2 weeks, driving about 3000 km and avoiding highways with toll fee nearly completely.
 (We paid 30 Euros in France and 5 Euros around Barcelona).

-In Italy we found the roads in quite bad condition, especially in the area between Verona and Milano, but nevertheless we enjoyed not using the highways as you see so much more and get a better impression of the country.
+In Italy, we found that the roads were in quite bad condition, especially in the area between Verona and Milano, but nevertheless we enjoyed not using the highways, as you see so much more and get a better impression of the country.

 Although we had two weeks we felt rushed and had to make a certain distance every day.
 In summer we will start to live in our Cochecito and hopefully will have the time to explore more thoroughly and stay as long as we like.
 We can’t wait!